hstreamdb/docs-next/docs/reference/sql/functions/scalar.md

 ### Type Casting Functions

-Our SQL supports explicit type casting in the form of `CAST(expr, type)` or `expr :: type`.
+Our SQL supports explicit type casting in the form of `CAST(expr AS type)` or `expr :: type`.
 Target type can be one of the follows:

 - `INTEGER`
 - `FLOAT`